gsupp/noms/_recipes/vegan-peanut-butter-cookies.md

 ---

 NOTES
-Reduce the sugar to 3/4 cup for a less sweet cookie.
-It’s just as delicious!

 If you don’t have baking soda on hand, baking powder works great too.

 When flattening, dip the fork in sugar between pressing the cookie to keep them from sticking.

-If allergic to peanuts, use sunbutter instead.
+If allergic to peanuts, use almond butter or sunbutter instead.